DerbLtd/grunt-janitor/README.md

 # grunt-janitor

 > Code pattern checker for grunt.
-Cleanup on isle 4!
+Cleanup on aisle 4!

 ## Getting Started
 This plugin requires Grunt `~0.4.0`